131/docker-dspp/README.md

 ### flag: "--debug"

-Available by accessing `${ctx.debug}` in the YAML files: this is actually a JavaScript syntax that allows switching features on/off within YAML files.
+Available by accessing `${ctx.debug}` in the YAML includes: this is actually a JavaScript syntax that allows switching features on/off within YAML files.
 This works because `dspp` reads each YAML file as a JavaScript Literal.

 For this example, we'll use it to toggle the debug feature in the nginx service (taken from the basic example above).